 Sven Buncher and Lauren Mullee of The Buncher Law Corporation, strategic

 choices can be made to minimize your exposure and address the issues in

 as efficient a fashion as possible.
 Perhaps you have sufficient grounds

 dismissal of the lawsuit.
-Or, perhaps early settlement discussions, where
+Or perhaps you have early settlement discussions

-you come armed with seasoned counsel who can show your ex the merits of
+and you come armed with seasoned counsel who can show your ex the merits

-your case, will nip the case in the bud.
+of your case that will nip the case in the bud.

 “Count Us In” to fight for you!